Sonic2kDBS/long_term_memory/README.md

-# Long-Term-Memory extension for the Oobabooga Text-Generation-WebUI (S2k version) for WebUI version v3.7.1 or later
+# Long-Term-Memory extension for the Oobabooga Text-Generation-WebUI (S2k version 2025) for WebUI version v3.7.1 or later
 #### Use the 2024 branch/version `-b 2024` for older WebUI versions because v3.7.1 added support for installing user extensions in user_data/extensions/ for convenience, which is used by S2k LTM.

 This is a Fork of the LTM extension from [wawawario2](https://github.com/wawawario2) by [Sonic2k](https://github.com/Sonic2kDBS).
 I used it a while now, actually more than a year and I want to share some changes I did.
 Those changes may not fit for everyone but for me, it better fits my usecase.